-Are you hoping to complete practicum at your place of employment?YesNo 5a.
+5. Location of Hours: Are you hoping to complete practicum at your place of employment?YesNo 5a.
 If yes, include the name of your place of employment: 5b.
 Will you need an additional placement site to complete your practicum?YesNo 6.
 Practicum Site Location: If you need placement, what is your preferred site location (rank them in order of preference)?
-Northeast Miami-Dade County 7.
-Student Availability: If you need placement, what are the days and hours you are available (check all that apply)?
+Northeast Miami-Dade CountyNorthwest Miami-Dade County Southeast Broward CountyNorthwest Broward County Southeast Broward CountySouthwest Broward County Southwest Broward CountySouthwest Broward County Other (please specify): 7.
+Student Availability: f you need placement, what are the days and hours you are available (check all that apply)?
 MondayTuesdayWednesdayThursdayFridaySaturdaySunday Mornings (8AM-12PM)Afternoons (12PM-5PM)Evenings (5PM-8PM) Other: 8.
 Practicum Experience: If you need placement, do you have an interest in any area? (check all that apply): Early InterventionASDADD/ADHDODDSocial SkillsProblem BehaviorVerbal Behavior/SkillsDaily Living SkillsAcademic SkillsOther (please specify): 9.
 Practicum Site Interest: Print the names of the sites you would like to interview with: 1 (To be completed by program) Sites recommended for interview: Interview date and time: Student placement: